 Professional offices, such as those of optometrist Dr. W.W.
 Diederich, physician Dr. F.H.
 Martin, and attorney Lyell Morris, used the third floor of the building for the first twenty years.
 When Ray leased part of the building in 1933 to James Flegelman (1897-1976), a Russian, Jewish immigrant and owner of a dry goods store across the street, the new Flegelman’s Department Store commandeered the basement to provide two floors of shopping.
 Ray continued the undertaking business in the south end of the building and his furniture business on the second floor.
 The undertaking business later moved to 120 W. Park Avenue (now Burnett-Dane Funeral Home).
 The furniture business continued on Milwaukee Avenue until the mid-1940s when Ray retired from the retail business.
 Flegelman’s then claimed the third floor to become the Libertyville store with the most floor space.

-Flegeman’s closed in the late 1950s.
+Jim and Ruth Flegelman retired in 1956 and closed the store.
 Taylor and Seiler Paint and Hobby moved in and utilized the building through the early 1960s.
 Sayner Floor Covering occupied the basement level during this time.
 At one point Langworthy’s expanded northward into the building.
 Over the next 40 years, businesses such as The Music Box, JAMBS Discount Pharmacy and Abby Ames Attic called the Heath building home.
 Current residents, Touche Salon and Charles & Minerva arrived in 2002 and 2004 respectively.

 William Walrond Building